When to Visit Key West, Florida: What to Expect by Season & Month

 Key West Lighthouse and Museum

-Celebrate Pride Month Key West style at Key West Pride.
-It includes all the joy of a classic pride but with added fun, such as pool and beach parties.
+Celebrate Pride Month Florida Keys-style at Key West Pride.
+The festival includes all the joy of a classic Pride, but with added fun, such as pool and beach parties.

 July